 As a parent or guardian, doing some initial research can inform you on the nuts and bolts of the college process and show your child that you are supportive of their education.
 It’s no surprise that college is expensive, but there are options to make college more affordable.

-First off, gauge how much financial aid your family could qualify for with Federal Student Aid Estimator .
+First off, you may want to gauge how much financial aid your family could qualify for with the government’s Federal Student Aid Estimator .
 This tool provides a free estimate of federal aid eligibility, including work-study, grants, and federal student loans.

 There has been a growing call for waiving standardized tests for college admission, but most schools still require SAT or ACT scores for admission.
 Not every family is in the position to pay for tutors and prep classes, but it is worth noting that students can take these tests multiple times to improve their scores.

-Through a process called “superscoring”, colleges accept a student’s best section-level scores for math, evidence-based reading, and writing, even if they are from different test dates.
+Through a process called “superscoring,” some colleges accept a student’s best section-level scores for math and evidence-based reading, even if they are from different test dates.

 Some other useful tidbits to be aware of as you start the college conversation include:

 • College application fees: The cost varies by institution.
-The average application fee runs at $44, though some schools charge as much as $90 to apply.
+The average application fee runs around $45, though some schools charge as much as $100 to apply.
 However, applicants could qualify for a waiver if they meet certain criteria for financial need.

 • In-state vs. out-of-state tuition cost: Each state has its own public university system that is partially funded by taxpayer money.
 Therefore, the base tuition cost for in-state residents is less than out-of-state students, though this does not account for potential scholarships and financial aid.
-Students attending out-of-state public universities may be able to obtain in-state tuition after one year, but this could require proving twelve months of consecutive in-state residence and some level of financial independence, such as filing taxes in that state.
+Students attending out-of-state public universities typically pay more for tuition than in-state residents, though the cost may still be less than attending a private college.

 • Local scholarship opportunities: Community organizations, nonprofits, and businesses may offer scholarships specifically to graduates of your child’s high school or within your community.
 Criteria varies, but common elements might include academic merit, leadership, and financial need.